MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

 # Proxy servers for Teams or Skype for Business Online

-This article will help you with guidance about using a proxy server with Teams or Skype for Business.
+This article provides guidance about using a proxy server with Teams or Skype for Business.

 ## Not using a proxy server is recommended